-Hampered by a lack of natural daylight in the apartment, Bétillon/Dorval-Bory set about researching the colour rendering index (CRI) and created a unique approach to the division of space, using high performance fluorescent lighting at one end and the apartment and low-pressure sodium lighting (LPS) at the other.
-The latter is commonly used for street lighting and is known for providing great efficiency, but poor color rendering; however, its use was a deliberate ploy by the architects to help shape the space.
+Hampered by a lack of natural daylight in the apartment, Bétillon/Dorval-Bory set about researching the colour rendering index (CRI) and created a unique approach to the division of space, using high-performance fluorescent lighting at one end and the apartment and low-pressure sodium lighting (LPS) at the other.
+The latter is commonly used for street lighting and is known for providing great efficiency, but poor colour rendering; however, its use was a deliberate ploy by the architects to help shape the space.

 Named Spectral Apartment, the only lighting in the studio flat can be found fixed to a small 2-metre high partition, which acts as the separator between kitchen and living space and bedroom and bathroom.
 The seven high-performance fluorescent tubes on one side of the partition give the modern kitchen the necessary light, while the reverse sees two zero CRI LPS lamps fitted.

 Each lighting source has a different switch to create changeable lighting patterns, for different uses of each area.

 The sleeping area, which is a small crawl space bunk, is accessed via slim cantilevered stair treads that require treading on the kitchen worktop half-landing; while underneath exists the bathroom and a surprisingly roomy shower.

 The minimalist and economical design of this studio apartment most certainly will not be to everyone’s liking, especially in terms of practicality; but for the ingenious use of lighting alone, Spectral Apartment is an architectural feat that must be admired.